Supporting Girls by Supplying Them With Biodegradable Menstrual Pads and Menstrual Health Education

 We believe that every girl, no matter where she lives, deserves the opportunity to embrace being a woman and contribute in meaningful ways to her community.

-PridePads manufactures and distributes biodegradable sanitary pads and provides menstrual health education to rural communities in Cameroon.
+PridePads manufactures and distributes biodegradable menstrual pads and provides menstrual health education to rural communities in Cameroon.
 We want girls to realize their full potential by staying in school and no longer living with the stigmas and taboos attached to menstruation.

 When girls receive our biodegradable pads, they are able to stay in school and that gives them choices.
 They can choose to work.
 They can choose to marry.
 They can choose their husband.
 With equal education girls can thrive.